androb26/Media-Choreography-Lower-Division/Unit 4/readme.md

 - Any of the applications from the preceding 3 units.
 - Examples that show transcoding of data video ←→ audio

+### Test Notes:
+(from Andrew)
+- I am confused about the given directions for this unit.
+Without more explaination, I geniunely don't understand what you are asking students to do using the previously given standalones.